Usage Guide

 Phases:

-- List capabilities — catalog all workflows, skills, and agents from the KB
+- List capabilities — catalog available workflows, skills, and agents

-- Match and acquire — find capabilities matching your question, load their descriptions
+- Match and acquire — match your question to relevant Rosetta capabilities and load their descriptions

-- Handoff — transfer to the matching workflow if you accept (optional)
+- Handoff — optionally switch into the selected workflow if you explicitly ask to proceed

 "What workflows are available?"